 • Specify how the taxes should be calculated and applied to your invoices.

-• Implement automatic recurring invoicing.
+• Implement automatic recurring invoices.

 Integrate a Payment Gateway

+Usually, a billing system starts to process payments because billing events such as invoice generation or subscription renewal occur according to a predetermined schedule.
+That’s why billing software should include a payment API client (a software component that interacts with the API by making HTTP requests to API endpoints) to enable communication with a payment gateway.
 When it comes to payment gateway integration, it’s best to opt for a RESTful API-based approach.
-By leveraging the Payment Gateway’s API, we can establish a direct communication channel between the billing system and the payment service.
+By leveraging the payment gateway’s API, we can establish a direct communication channel between the billing system and the payment processing service to transmit customer data and maintain data security.
 This method ensures real-time data synchronization and facilitates a smooth flow of information during transactions.

 1. Establish API credentials